 This will make Canberra Australia’s strongest housing market in 2020, underpinned by strong population growth and low unemployment.

-However the ongoing high level of new apartment building (unit, apartment and townhouse approvals over the past 12 months are 30 per cent higher than in the previous year) will keep unit prices from rising.
+However, the ongoing high level of a new apartment building (unit, apartment and townhouse approvals over the past 12 months are 30 per cent higher than in the previous year) will keep unit prices from rising.

 Perth Property Market Forecast

 Perth property values have been falling for five years since mid-2014, but domain expects prices to bottom out over the next year and then after a period of flat and consolidating prices there is likely to be a gradual increase in home and apartment values in 2020.

 However, it will take a long time for market sentiment to pick up in the Western Australian capital.

 Hobart Property Market Forecast

 Hobart has been the best performing property market in the last three years, but it looks like the boom is now over.